kavehtehrani/gnome-speech2text/README.md

 A GNOME Shell extension that adds speech-to-text functionality using [OpenAI's Whisper](https://github.com/openai/whisper) model.
 Speak into your microphone and have your words automatically typed wherever your cursor is.

-This extension follows GNOME's architectural guidelines by using a D-Bus service for speech processing, making it lightweight and suitable for the GNOME Extensions store.
+This extension follows GNOME's architectural guidelines by using a separate D-Bus service for speech processing, making it lightweight and suitable for the GNOME Extensions store.
+The service is packaged separately and can be installed via pip.

 ![recording-modal](./images/recording-modal.png)